Choose the right structure for your business for future success

 This is a low-cost option for starting your business.
 It’s controlled by you as an individual, and you as an individual are responsible for the income, expenses and debts of the business.
 It’s not the ideal structure for sustained growth in your business, as new owners will lead to a change in the business.

-A partnership model is a low-cost option for a start-up business, however, every year a separate tax return will need to be completed.
+A partnership model is a low-cost option for a start-up business.
+Every year a separate tax return will need to be completed.
 A partnership is controlled by two or more people, who share profits based on set percentages.
-Changing ownership percentages can lead to further taxation.
-This is not the ideal structure for growth since adding or removing partners will mean setting up a new business structure.

-This is a structure that offers set ownership entitlements.
+This structure offers set ownership entitlements.
 Its control is dictated by rules set by the owners and ownership percentages.
-A company structure is a good option for growth since ownership can be changed without changing the business registrations.
-This structure allows owners to separate their personal assets – great for protecting both personal and business interests.
+This is a good option for growth since ownership can be changed without changing the business registrations allowing owners to separate their personal assets.
 Tax is paid on profits, based on company tax rates.

-A discretionary trust is a structure that offers a lot of flexibility in family owned business’.
+A discretionary trust offers a lot of flexibility in family owned business’.
 Family members can enter and leave the business without changing the trust itself.
-Profit allocations can be adjusted year-to-year, as entitlements are not set, increasing cash flow in your business.
+Profit allocations can be adjusted annualy, as entitlements are not set, increasing cash flow in your business.
 A trust can be used for 80 years, allowing the business to be passed down generations without substantial tax implications.